rencfs

 Open Rustlings On Codespaces

-You can compile it, run it, and give it a quick try in browser.
+You can compile it, run it, and give it a quick try in the browser.
 After you start it from above

 sudo apt-get update && sudo apt-get install fuse3